peckhams/nextgen_basin_repo/README.md

 gages in the HADS/GOES network.
 Some utilities in rfc_utils.py attempt to utilize these different datasets to fill in missing information.

+#### Multiple NWS Location IDs for Same USGS Site ID
+In the USGS-HADS crosswalk, there are 40 USGS Site IDs that occur 2 or more times, mapped to different NWS Location IDs.